 The adsorption of the simple aromatic molecules benzene, thiophene and pyridine on Au(111) and Cu(111) has been studied using periodic DFT calculations.
 A pure DFT-GGA approach leads to adsorption energies that are significantly underestimated compared to experimental results.
 Adding dispersion corrections within a DFT-D approach based on atomic properties causes an overbinding to the metal substrates.
 Good agreement between theory and experiment is achieved, for the adsorption of both isolated molecules as well as denser overlayer structures, when the dispersion corrections are based on a QM:QM hybrid approach.
-Thus this computationally inexpensive approach offers an attractive alternative to very costly DFT calculations employing non-local van der Waals density functionals.
+Thus this computationally inexpensive approach offers an aReferences 50 and 51.